Delivering 22 units of resale price capped sub-market units in Enfield, built to the bare minimum allowing residents to adapt their homes over time.

 Design and construction

-Following a competition, Naked House have appointed OMMX as architects.
+Following a competition, Naked House appointed OMMX as architects.
 Their design is sympathetic to the suburban character of the sites.
 The basic structure and shell are well designed, low carbon, and thermally efficient to reduce energy consumption.
 It also allows for maximum extension and adaptability, so people can choose how they want to live.
 Naked House will work with residents with a fit-out manual and skills programme to ensure purchasers know what they can and can’t do.
 The leases will also contain clauses controlling future adaptations.

 Finance and affordability